 Camilla has served as an appointed member on the U.S. Secretary of Agriculture’s National Wildlife Services Advisory Committee and currently serves on several national non-profit advisory boards.
 In 2006, Camilla received the Humanitarian of the Year Award from the Marin Humane Society and the Christine Stevens Wildlife Award from the Animal Welfare Institute.
 She was named one of the 100 Guardian Angels of the Planet in 2013 and the 2014 Conservationist of the Year Award by the John Muir Association.
 In 2015 she was honored with the Grassroots Activist of the Year Award by the Fund for Wild Nature.

 Lindsay Larris, Los Angeles Regional Director, Animal Legal Defense Fund

-Lindsay graduated from University of Pennsylvania Law School in 2007 and cum laude from New York University in 2003 with a degree in political science.
-While a law student, Lindsay co-founded the Journal of Animal Law and Ethics, helped bring an animal law clinic to Penn Law, and served as president of her student ALDF chapter (SALDF).
+Lindsay graduated from University of Pennsylvania Law School in 2007 after graduating cum laude from New York University in 2003 with a degree in Political Science.
+While a law student, Lindsay co-founded the Journal of Animal Law and Ethics, helped bring an animal law clinic to Penn Law and served as president of her Student Animal Legal Defense Fund (SALDF) chapter.

-Jeff Pierce, Litigation Fellow, Animal Legal Defense Fund
+Jeff Pierce, Contract Attorney, Animal Legal Defense Fund